 Explore the Royal Alcázar

-Seville’s Royal Alcázar, which came into existence during the 11th century, is a regal garden and palace that’s unparalleled for its serenity and splendor.
+Visiting Seville’s Royal Alcázar is one of the best things to do in Spain.
+This regal garden and palace is unparalleled for its serenity and splendor.

 With a variety of patios to explore, such as the Patio de las Doncellas (mixing Castilian and Islamic design elements), the Patio del León, and the Patio del Yeso, the Royal Alcázar will enchant you with its peaceful charm.